Infographics & Visual Literacy

-For the 2017 Night of the Open Door, I designed a workshop around visual literacy and infographics titled "Infographics & Influence: A Master Class."
+For this Night of the Open Door, I designed a workshop around visual literacy and infographics titled "Infographics & Influence: A Master Class."
 This workshop centered around visual literacy and spotting what many call "fake" news-- that is, news that's either made up or not entirely truthful.
 The above slideshow played in loop in the background while I worked with people at stations set up for them to create their own infographics using Piktochart.
 I asked people to consider the ways in which they might present certain information in different lights to get a different message across, and how the interplay of text and images emphasized that message.

 This is something that would also work as an in-class activity to introduce students to visual literacy and infographics.